How to Improve Your Employee Survey Response Rates

 This notification should be given to managers before the survey has been sent as it gives managers and employees time to prepare for the survey’s release, freeing up time and ensuring that the survey may be completed as managers are on board and further the encouragement of employees to participate has been pushed.

-An effective way to improve employee survey response rates is through ensuring to create short surveys.
+An effective way to improve employee survey response rates is through ensuring to create short survey for employees.
 Short surveys are a powerful way to improve survey participation rates as employees can answer surveys without hindering other working activities they are completing.

 Moreover, to assure the survey response rate is high through short surveys, tell the survey recipient an estimation of how long the survey may take to complete.
 As an example, if you are undergoing pulse surveys an estimation may be that the staff survey could potentially only take two minutes for employees to effectively complete the survey.